Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 <img src="assets/code_complete.png" width="395" />

-Once the files are uploaded, go into your worksheets and finish off the building of the application package
+Once the files are uploaded, go into your worksheets and finish off the building of the application package:

 ```sql
 ALTER APPLICATION PACKAGE IP2LOCATION_APP